DPotoyan/Chem324/_sources/ch06/note02.md

 ## Variational Method

-:::{admonition} What you need to know
+:::{admonition} **What you need to know**
 :class: note

+1. **Analytical Solutions of the Schrödinger Equation**
-- The Schrodinger equation can only be solved analytically for simple systems, which consist of just one particle.
-When many particles interact e.g He atom and other mulit-electron systems,  analytic solution is not possible.
+   - The Schrödinger equation can be solved analytically only for simple systems.
+   - For atomic systems, the hydrogen atom represents the most complex case with an analytical solution.
+   - For systems with multiple interacting electrons, such as the helium atom or other multi-electron systems, analytical solutions become intractable.

+2. **Need for Approximation Methods**
+   - Approximation methods are essential for finding solutions to complex quantum systems.
-- It is important to develop approximate methods for finding the solutions and to be able to evaluate how close the approximate solution is to the correct one.
+   - These methods enable us to estimate solutions and evaluate how close the approximate results are to the true values.

+3. **The Variational Method**
+   - The variational method provides a systematic approach for making approximations.
-- Variational method provides a powerful tool to make systematic  approximations and quantiatively measure convergence of predictions towards true values.
+   - It allows for a quantitative assessment of the convergence of predictions towards exact values.

+4. **Core Idea of the Variational Method**
+   - Begin with an "educated guess" by selecting a trial function to represent the wavefunction of the system.
-- In variational method one first makes an "educated" guess by picking trial functions for the hamiltonian.
-One then minimizes parameters of the trial function to get solutions closer to the truth.
+   - Adjust the parameters of the trial function to minimize the energy, bringing the solution closer to the exact value.

-- Variational method, when applied to linear combination of trial functions can turn hard QM problem into an easier linear algebra task: solution of systems of linear equations.
-Instead of solving differentiation equations for eignefunctions/eigenvalues we instead are solving for matrix eigevnalues and eigenvectors.
+5. **Advantages of the Variational Method**
+   - By using a linear combination of trial functions, the variational method transforms a difficult quantum mechanics problem into a more tractable linear algebra task.
+   - Instead of solving differential equations to find eigenfunctions and eigenvalues, we solve for the eigenvalues and eigenvectors of a matrix.
 :::